Australian Catholic University

 What you will study

-To complete the Graduate Certificate in Innovation and Entrepreneurship, you must complete 40 credit points.
+To complete the Graduate Certificate in Innovation and Entrepreneurship, you must complete 40 credit points or four units.

 - Entrepreneurship